Mr-Smyth/circles/docs/Testing.md

 #### After the initial setup of the Manage Relationship functionality, i performed the following tests

 * :hammer: TEST:
-    * click on a spouse/partner to remove, from within in the edit spouse/ partner page, where the person clicked has a common child with the person being edited.
+    * click on a spouse/partner to remove, from within in the assign spouse/ partner page, where the person clicked has a common child with the person being edited.
 * :clipboard: RESULT:
     * The user is informed that they cannot do this and given the option to return back to the spouse page.